larnold34/BUMS2/README.md

 ## Running BUMS on web page

-Point your browser to: http://localhost:8080/cgi-bin/notezy.cgi
+For the legacy version of BUMS, point your browser to: http://localhost:8080/cgi-bin/notezy.cgi

+For the modern version of BUMS, point your browser to: http://localhost:8080/cgi-bin/web.cgi

 ## Running BUMS on command window

-In order to run BUMS from the command line, start another shell.
+In order to run the legacy version from the command window, the user will need to enter the docker container.
 You will need to get the hash of the running docker container:

 `docker ps`